ddefolo/docker-machine-oneview/docs/drivers/oneview.md

 2. The boot image can be named anything, but this driver will use RHEL71_DOCKER_1.8 for the default.
 If you want an alternate name, please make sure to pass the --oneview-os-plan option with the alternate name.
 3. On the build plan (step 25) add a bash script step to the next to the last step that is waiting on the server to boot.
 The script contents for this step should appear as the following: get script from : drivers/oneview/scripts/docker_os_build_plan.sh
 4. For the OS build plan, setup two custom attributes that will be popluated and passed to the script on step 3.
 The first attribute is `docker_user`, and the second attribute is `public_key`.
 Note, If a different value for docker_user is desired, then you should set the user and specify the user through the --oneview-ssh-user argument.
 This will configure the provisioning to occur with that user.
 By default the public key will be generated for each environment you create, this is not configurable.
-The script added should have arguments : @docker_user@ "@public_key@" @docker_hostname@ "@proxy_config@" @proxy_enabled@
+The script added should have arguments :
+@docker_user@ "@public_key@" @docker_hostname@ "@proxy_config@" "@proxy_enable@" "@interface@"

 ### Extra setup on OS Build Plan